 For example, many brands responded to ongoing supply shortages and disruptions caused by COVID-19 through email messaging in 2020.
 Those emails are great for keeping customers informed, but they are just a hint of what an effective business continuity plan entails.

 Your plan should include, among other things, details on critical processes, communication plans for employees and supply chain partners, a list of essential contacts (such as insurance and finance contacts), and steps to protect your inventory and business systems.

 You may also wish to have multiple plans that pertain to a range of emergencies.
 For example, TrueCommerce's business continuity plan includes backup and disaster recovery for all data, constant contact with data center providers, processes to enable a fully remote-capable and secure workforce, and ongoing support services.

 Keeping Your Doors Open — Even When They're Closed

 Expanding your business online has more benefits than simply allowing you to stay afloat.
-Not only will you be selling lots of products, but also possibly selling to new customers.
-This expands your customer base and might also create a positive, lasting impression on buyers who know you’ll be there for them, no matter what.
+You can continue to sell lots of products but also reach new customers.
+This expands your customer base and can also create a positive, lasting impression on buyers who know you’ll be there for them, no matter what.

-In their survey, the ISM also found that 53% of respondents were having trouble communicating with their overseas supply chains.
-As a result, they are unable to place imperative orders, understand lead times, or make proactive decisions to get parts and products where they need to go.
-And in times like these, a reactive supply chain simply isn’t enough to stay ahead.
+In a 2020 report from the Industry of Supply Management, 53% of companies struggling with supply chain disruptions were also having trouble communicating with their overseas supply chains.
+As a result, they were unable to place imperative orders, understand lead times or make proactive decisions to get parts and products where they needed to go.
+In some cases, a reactive supply chain simply isn’t enough to stay ahead.

 Planning for Future Supply Chain Disruption